Student Handbook

 It is the goal of Gateway Community & Technical College to foster an environment in which each student is able to fully pursue their academic goals.
 When life circumstances prevent a student from achieving these goals, it is the intent of the College to provide a mechanism whereby the student may withdraw from their studies and return to them when able.

-5. If the signature on the Administrative Withdrawal Form is by someone other than the student, necessary documentation needs to be attached to the form.
+- If the request for an Administrative Withdrawal is submitted by someone other than the student, necessary documentation of student consent needs to be attached to the email.

 No Show Policy